DrSaaS/cloud-solution-reverse-proxy/multiple-website-cloud-solution.md

 - For the destination 0.0.0.0/0 (allow from anywhere) with target as the internet gateway acme-igw

 ![Public route table for inernet access](./images/public-internet.JPG)

+---
+### CREATE A NAT GATEWAY IN THE PUBLIC SUBNET AND ATTACH AN ELASTIC IP
+---
+- I created an elastic IP address named acme-NAT-elastic-ip

+- I created the NAT gateway and named it acme-ngw

+- Next, I attached the elastic ip to the NAT gateway in public subnet 1.
+- A NAT gateway must be in a public subnet so that it can reach the internet.

+ For the destination 0.0.0.0/0 (allow from anywhere) with target as the nat gateway acme-ngw